mokagio/mokacoding/metallo/src/posts/2019-04-09-take-care-of-your-tools.md

 Notice the word invest.
 This is not bikeshedding, or the geeky need to always be on the latest version of everything because it's shiny.
 Keeping the codebase and its tools in the best shape you can is a matter of efficiency.
-It's an investment time now that will pay off by saving time later.
+It's an investment of time now that will pay off by saving time later.

 _"You take care of your tools, your tools take care of you."_